 While you may be familiar with some of the things I am going to mention, I hope you find some additional ideas from the mastering time management ideas below.
 These tips are going make things easier for you while working from home and caring for young children.

 1) Have a clear purpose when you go to your computer-Whenever you go to your computer, have a purpose in mind.
-Keep a notebook your goals and a to-do lists near your computer all in once place.
+Keep a notebook with your goals and a to-do list near your computer all in once place.
 This will keep you from constantly checking your emails or surfing the internet.
-End results are having less distractions and getting more done.
+The end results are having less distractions and getting more done.

 2) Know what you need to accomplish- write it down, do it, cross it off your list and move on to the next activity.

 3) Outsource as much as possible– Think about hiring a virtual assistant if you have too many administrative tasks.
 Or pay your kids to do things for you that are age appropriate.
 This can even be a tax deductible expense, be sure to check with your accountant.

 One of the best things you can do is to spend some money and hire a mommy helper to take the kids outside and play for several hours.
 You will be amazed at what you will accomplish within that time period.
 Plus, I did not mention that kids usually get worn out from all the fun and take longer naps.
 This way everybody wins!